 Rodders had done their math, and they knew it was possible to get a lot more horsepower from a small block than a flathead.

 So auto junkyards across the country were scoured by horsepower freaks on a budget.
-Flatheads were torn out of '32 Fords in their hundreds, replaced with Chev power.
+Flatheads were torn out of '32 Fords in their thousands, replaced with Chev power.
 Marque loyalty be damned - it was all about being at the end of the quarter mile ahead of your competitor.

 Flathead diehards aside, by the early '60s it actually became the norm to have a Chev small block in a '30s Ford rod.
 Drag racers lead the way as usual, their quest for quarter mile supremacy starting a whole new custom - Chev powered Fords.